Melbourne Journal of International Law

 The Melbourne Journal of International Law is a biannual peer-reviewed law review affiliated with the Melbourne Law School.
-It encompasses a broad range of topics within both public and private international law.
-It was established in 2000 and is one of two student-run law journals at the University of Melbourne, the other being the Melbourne University Law Review.
+It covers both public and private international law.
+It was established in 2000 and is one of two student-run law journals at the University of Melbourne, the other being the Melbourne University Law Review, which covers Australian law.

-The editorial process managed by an editorial board comprising approximately 70 law students from the Melbourne Law School.
+The editorial process is managed by an editorial board comprising approximately 70 law students from the Melbourne Law School.
 This board operates under the guidance of three editors, faculty advisors, and an advisory board.

-In collaboration with the "Melbourne University Law Review it produces the Australian Guide to Legal Citation.
+In collaboration with the Melbourne University Law Review it produces the Australian Guide to Legal Citation.

 History

 Establishment

-The journal was established in 2000 by its founding editor: Suzan Davies, Peter Henley, Kalika Jayasekera, Amanda Rologas, and Tracy Whiriskey, and the Law Faculty of the University of Melbourne, in recognition of the shortage of academic and practice-oriented material dealing with the Asia-Pacific region's relationship with both private and public international law.
+The journal was established in 2000 by its founding editors: Suzan Davies, Peter Henley, Kalika Jayasekera, Amanda Rologas, and Tracy Whiriskey, with the Law Faculty of the University of Melbourne, in response to the shortage of academic and practice-oriented material dealing with the Asia-Pacific region's relationship with international law.